AEOStartupsAI Search

-Startups face a problem established companies don't: the cold start.
+Startups face an AEO problem established companies don't: the cold start.
 No G2 reviews, no Reddit threads discussing your product, no editorial mentions.
 AI search engines build recommendations from third-party validation, and a startup launching today has none.
-The gap is measurable: startups average 6.6 mentions vs. 16.8 for enterprise brands, and appear on only 2.9 of 5 AI search engines vs. 5.0 for established companies.
+The gap is measurable.
+In Loudmink's citation study (as of early 2026), startups averaged 6.6 mentions vs. 16.8 for enterprise brands, and appeared on only 2.9 of 5 AI search engines vs. 5.0 for established companies.

 But the gap is structural, not permanent.
-ChatGPT recommends startups at #1 in 25% of queries, making it the most accessible engine.
-Perplexity recommends startups at #1 in 0% of queries, making it the hardest.
+In that same study, ChatGPT recommended startups at #1 in 25% of queries, making it the most accessible engine.
+Perplexity recommended startups at #1 in 0% of queries, making it the hardest.
 This guide is a three-step plan focused on closing the cold start gap in 90 days.

 Step 1: Fix Your Foundation